-All film-related metadata used in Letterboxd, including actor, director and studio names, synopses, release dates, trailers and poster art is supplied by TMDb.
+All film-related metadata used in Letterboxd, including actor, director and studio names, synopses, release dates, trailers and poster art is supplied by The Movie Database (TMDb).

 Letterboxd uses the TMDb API but is not endorsed or certified by TMDb.

-To correct inaccuracies in film-related data, please use the TMDb interface (you’ll need to create your own account there too).
-Changes to film data on TMDb will be visible in Letterboxd within six hours (as dictated by TMDb’s caching policy).
+To add missing films or correct inaccuracies for existing films, please use TMDb’s interface (you’ll need to create an account there too).
+Changes to film data on TMDb will be visible in Letterboxd within 30 hours.

 To import brand-new additions to TMDb immediately into Letterboxd, enter a URL in the following format (with the new ID) into your browser: